 “To what end?”

-Fouche seemed to wait for him to go on, but Chastel had nothing more to say.
-He took a pinch of snuff while Fouche stared at him.
+Chastel took a pinch of snuff while Fouche stared at him.
 The clock ticked away the minutes.

-“Captain Chastel,” Fouche said, “do you have a particularly pronounced desire to meet Madame Guillotine?
-Tell me why I should not report you as either a madman, a liar, and in either case most likely a counter-revolutionary royalist conspirator this very moment?”
+“Captain Chastel,” Fouche said, “why should I not report you as either a madman, a liar, and in either case most likely a counter-revolutionary royalist conspirator this very moment?”

 Chastel shrugged.
 “I have heard that they call you 'The Executioner of Lyons.'“